-For this reason, and for general convenience with the marginally higher memory current requirements of the 32 Bank Memory system, we install a large capacitor across VRAM.
+We install a large capacitor across VRAM.
 The value is 6800uF, which is 68 times that of the original capacitor.
 For a 2 volt drop (from about 5 to 3 or so, which is enough to retain memory contents) this capacitor can supply 13.6 milliamp seconds.

-Depending on the temperature and self-discharge rate of the capacitor, this may retain the memory contents for months with the original memory chips, 5 days or so for the 32 Bank Memory system at 20°C (0.03 microamps = 453,333 seconds) or for 7 hours at 40°C (assuming 0.5 microamps).
+Depending on the temperature and self-discharge rate of the capacitor, this may retain the memory contents for months with the original memory chips, 5 days or so for the 32 Bank Memory system at 20°C (0.03 microamps = 45,333 seconds) or for 7 hours at 40°C (assuming 0.5 microamps).